Meg Robbins for City Council At Large 2025

 As a constituent I have no idea what that might be.
 How did we get here?
 What is the Peoples’ Strategic Plan for this city?
 Why isn’t this a thing?
 How many times have we heard that it all happened at that 2011 Nelson/Nygaard Design Charette two mayors ago, and if you missed it, too bad?
 How many of today’s voters lived here in 2011 or were old enough to vote?
 How have Pandemic and Trump changed us, how are we planning for what next and beyond- inclusively and transparently?

-How do we bring in more community impact efforts like Pedal People, the Northampton Historical Society Barn Raising, the Department of Community Care, Northampton Survival Center, Northampton Open Media, Grow Food Northampton, Safe Passage and Farm to School meals?
+How do we bring in more community impact efforts like Pedal People, the Northampton Historical Society Barn Raising, the Department of Community Care, Northampton Survival Center, Northampton Open Media, Nuttelman's, Grow Food Northampton, Safe Passage and Farm to School meals?

 Robbins4Councilor.org